betaflight/betaflight.com/docs/release/Betaflight-3.1-Release-Notes.md

 #### fpv_mix_degrees = 0
 Allowed range: 0 - 50
 Note: Same command as "set roll_yaw_cam_mix_degrees" in V2.x.
-See the 2.x CLI coommand Wiki page for more ino and video links.
+See the 2.x CLI coommand page for more ino and video links.

 Note that in newer BF versions, you need to enable a flight mode for 'FPV ANGLE MIX' on the modes tab to make the mixing work.
 You can either define a switch to switch FPV cam angle mixing on and off OR you can set the full range of any switch to keep it permanently on.